jaredhuling/penreg/README.md

 * Incorporate weighting of observations for lasso and genlasso

-* Incorporate a penalty factor multiplier which is a vector multiplied by the tuning parameter value so that individual variables can have their penalty upweighted, downweighted, or not penalized at all.
+* Incorporate a penalty factor multiplier (for all the methods. currently complete for coord mcp and admm lasso) which is a vector multiplied by the tuning parameter value so that individual variables can have their penalty upweighted, downweighted, or not penalized at all.
 Could also be used for adaptive lasso, etc

+* complete different families for all methods

 * Make automatic rho choice better in terms of convergence

-* Add code to make rho possibly update every 40th iteration

-* CHANGE C++ VARIABLE NAMING CONVENTIONS (so the code is more readable)

-* After the above are complete, work on group lasso then overlapping group lasso
+* After the above are complete, work on group lasso

+* make the block soft thresholding function more efficient

 ## Code Structure